SSWConsulting/SSW.Rules.Content/rules/include-back-and-undo-buttons-on-every-form/rule.md

 ![Figure: Good example - Back & Undo buttons in Outlook Advanced toolbar](outlookviewbar.jpg)
 :::

+**Notes:**
-Note: Back button should only be implemented if different views can be shown in the same window.
+- "Back" button should only be implemented if different views can be shown in the same window
-Note #2: You dont put Undo buttons on non data entry forms such as a Print Preview form.
+- Don't put "Undo" buttons on non data entry forms such as a Print Preview form

 The list of forms/URLs and the order in which they have been accessed should be stored in a DataSet held in memory (like IE) - not saved to disk.